 Currently, Ensio is the CEO of Innofactor Plc and before that, he was the CEO of Innofactor Oy and a member of its Board of Directors since the year 2000.
 Ensio has strong and extensive knowledge of the software field and plenty of experience in strategic and operative management in the field.
 Ensio has been a member of the Board of Directors of Innofactor Plc since 2010.
+Ensio is a member of the Board of Directors of Sovelto Plc.
 No other important positions of trust.